-As a digital agency partner, we strive to do what’s right by our clients — even when it’s hard.
+As a full-service digital agency partner, integrity is important to us and we strive to do what’s right by our clients — even when it’s hard.
 That’s what clients trust us to do.
 And by doing so, we trust that our clients will return the honesty and help build an even stronger relationship.

 Once trust is established, we can build from there.
-Here are some key points that we’ve found play an important role in a long-term client-agency relationship.
+Here are the key points we’ve found play an important role in a long-term client-agency relationship.

 1. Mutual Respect